Mariator-pro/edgetx-lipo-nanny/README.md

 ## 🎯 What is it for?

-Lipo-Nanny lets RC pilots focus on flying.
+Lipo Nanny lets RC pilots focus on flying.
 The EdgeTX script watches the flight battery over your model's telemetry (ELRS/CRSF out of the box, other systems via per-model sensor mapping) and speaks up on its own: twice per flight, when it's time to return and when it's time to land.

 It solves three concrete problems:
 - **Deep discharge** that permanently damages LiPo cells.